Conviction tossed for man found guilty of killing girlfriend in Dubuque

 Buelow originally was charged with first-degree murder.
 A conviction of that crime carries an automatic sentence of life in prison without parole.

-Buelow's attorneys declined to speak with the Telegraph Herald over the phone today.
-But in an emailed statement, they said Buelow "looks forward to the opportunity to publicly present (his) defense in court."
+Buelow’s attorneys declined to speak with the Telegraph Herald over the phone, but in an emailed statement, they said Buelow “looks forward to the opportunity to publicly present (his) defense in court.”

 “After nearly 1,000 days in prison, Fontae and his family are relieved that a court has finally ruled that medical evidence explaining his side of this tragic story was wrongly kept from the jury,” wrote attorneys Elisabeth Archer and David Fautsch in the statement.